muygalan/100-days-of-code/log.md

 **Thoughts:** My 5-day week of waking up early and coding has been a success!
 I hope I can continue the momentum next week.
 Looking forward to completing the other Git and Github-related courses on Treehouse before diving into HTML and CSS.

+### Day 26: April 9th, 2018

+**Today's Progress**: Began a new course on Team Treehouse called "Git Introduction."
+I am trying to soak up was much information on using git and github before I dive into HTML/CSS.
+So far it was pretty basic stuff with the exception of one or two new commands.
+Still a very decent introduction.
+I completed the first track this morning!

+**Thoughts:** It feels so good to be wake up at 5AM again.
+This is my 2nd week of committing (no pun intended) to an early morning schedule.
+I am so proud of myself and hope this routine continues perpetually.
+Didn't feel too groggy this morning either. 💪

 ---

 ### Day 0: February 30, 2016 (Example 1)